 It seems that celebrities are constantly in the news for starting one business venture or another.
 Whether it’s publishing a cookbook, starting a clothing line, or designing their own jewelry, celebrities often make the business of starting a business look as easy as an afternoon hobby.
 In reality, entrepreneurship is hardly that simple.
-According to a 2011 report from Dun & Bradstreet, failure rates for small businesses increased by 40 percent, between 2007 and 2010.
-To avoid a similar fate, review the following tips.

 Before you hang your “Open for Business” sign, you need to know the ins and outs of your future endeavor.
 According to Syracuse University finance professor Dr. Boyce Watkins, "Almost nothing works in theory.
 Try to find models that are proven to work, and get your ideas from there.
 You need to have a keen understanding of your market and exactly what you're going to deliver."

 In other words, do your due diligence.
 Many people have great ideas, but actually seeing them through to fruition is an entirely different experience.
 Your research shouldn’t end with a Google search, either.
 Instead, connect with businesspeople who are in similar fields, and polish up on your Business 101s by taking relevant courses.
 Try enrolling in an economics or accounting course.

 If you’re planning an online business, you’ll need to know as much about Web marketing as you do about your product.
 An Internet-marketing class – involving social media, search engine optimization (SEO), and paid search strategies – would be a smart investment.
 Dr. Boyce adds, “running a business is like being in your own little university full-time.
 Keep learning as you go along.”

 Save, Save ... and then Save Some More